vdaas/vald/docs/overview/component/agent.md

 - Insert
   - Request to insert new vectors into the NGT.
-  - Requested vectors are stored in the queue.
+  - Requested vectors are stored in the `vqueue`.
 - Search
   - Get the nearest neighbor vectors of the request vector from NGT indexes.
 - Update
   - Create a request to update the specific vectors to the new vectors.
-  - Requested vectors are stored in the queue.
+  - Requested vectors are stored in the `vqueue`.
 - Delete
   - Create a request to remove the specific vectors from NGT indexes.
-  - Requested vectors are stored in the queue.
+  - Requested vectors are stored in the `vqueue`.
 - GetObject
   - Get the information of the indexed vectors.
 - Exist
   - Check the specific vectors are already indexed or not.
 - CreateIndex
-  - Create a new NGT index structure in memory using vectors stored in the queue, and the existing NGT index structure if exists.
+  - Create a new NGT index structure in memory using vectors stored in the `vqueue` and the existing NGT index structure if it exists.
 - SaveIndex
   - Save metadata about NGT index information to the internal storage.

 <div class="notice">
 You have to control the duration of CreateIndex and SaveIndex by configuration.

 These methods don’t always run when getting the request.

 </div>

 <div class="warning">
 As you see, Vald Agent NGT can only search the nearest neighbors from the NGT index.

-It is that you have to wait for CreateIndex and SaveIndex to be completed.
+You have to wait to complete CreateIndex and SaveIndex functions.

 </div>

 This image shows the mechanism to create NGT index.